Healing After Betrayal: How Couples Counseling in Atlanta Can Help You Reconnect

 Emotional arousal is just another way to say intensified emotions or heightened responses.
 These responses usually begin outside of your awareness in your nervous system as fight, flight, freeze, or fawn reactions.
 This is how your body takes care of you when you are threatened.
 When you were betrayed, your safety was threatened.
 You may seek safety by being ready to fight.
 Maybe your instinct is to run away.
 You may become still to protect yourself.
 Or maybe in an effort to lessen your pain, you put your betrayer’s needs before your own.
 None of these responses are better or worse.
 They are your body’s natural protective mechanisms when sensing threats.

 There are many responses to betrayal.
 Some responses may seem out of control or outside of what may be the norm for you.
 Recognizing some of these common reactions can bring comfort in knowing that you're not alone.
+Healing begins with understanding what’s happening in your body and between you.

 Many in Decatur have walked this challenging path and, with the help of a skilled therapist, have found their way back to stability and peace.